 The nominator must address all assessment criteria in the nomination form.
 All assessment criteria are of equal weighting.
 The nomination form asks questions that relate to the assessment criteria below.
-Nominators are encouraged to collaborate with nominees when responding to the assessment criteria to ensure accuracy of the information provided.

-In Stage 1, the nominator will need to address the assessment criteria.
+In Stage 1, the nominator will need to address the assessment criteria relevant to the prize they have selected for their nominee.

-- Nominations require a written statement with a strict limit of 4,500 characters total (1,500 characters per criterion), including spaces and special characters. - Nominations must score a minimum of 50 per cent against each of the assessment criteria.
+- Nominations require a written statement with a strict limit of 3,000 characters total (1,500 characters per criterion), including spaces and special characters - Nominations must score a minimum of 50 per cent against each of the assessment criteria.
 Only the highest-ranking nominations will be invited to proceed to Stage 2.